Aztek1337/Elecom_trackball_huge_button_map/README.md

 # Elecom TrackBall Mouse HUGE Button Map Script
 Please email with any questions to aa@aztek.xyz

+This quick script quickly maps the Elecom Trackball HUGE mouse.

 The default configuration of this script makes the second right mouse button (index 12) another right click on the Elecom TrackBall HUGE mouse.

 The mapping is done using the utility `xinput`